lornemalvo10/The-Sparks-Foundation-Intern/README.md

 # The-Sparks-Foundation-Intern
-Tasks performed at GRIP, The Sparks Foundation Intern
+This repository contains the tasks performed at GRIP, The Sparks Foundation Intern